 Puzzles are tough to get right in DnD 5e.
 The machine gives players much liberty; it is easy for gamers to get sidetracked on irrelevant information.
 This liberty could also provide players with all the perfect spell or ability to skip the mystery entirely.
-In Arcane Eye, we’ve made a system which will be certain that you maintain your players participated with your mystery.
-We call it the Three Laws of Puzzle Making.
+The three legislation of puzzle making which we have explained below, will help you to get other players to participate in your puzzle without losing interest in it.

 3 Legislation of Puzzle Making

 Let us break down these in much more detail; the Three Laws of Puzzle Creating are as follows:

 - Thou Shalt Create Alternatives to Thy Puzzle